renderedtext/semaphore-docs-new/source/docs/secrets.md

 ### Editing a secret

-To change secret name and description, click on "Setting" button next to the secret name and description.
+To change secret name and description, click on "Settings" button next to the secret name and description.
 Then you will see a form where you can change name and description.
 Once finished with editing, click "Save Changes" button.